mhyrr/kanonical/src/pages/2020-03-05-2010-predictions-review.md

 ##### No More Books

 This one rings more true.
 Mainstream media is performing the hysterical death throes of a dying monster.
 Magazines are less and less common, and people get their news from Twitter and Reddit.
 One thing I wonder about is just how pervasive this shift actually is.
-In other words, Twitter and Reddit are filling the holes left after the screams of mainstream media are gone, but what about the non-techno-elites on the coasts?
+In other words, Twitter and Reddit are filling the holes left after the screams of mainstream media are gone, but there's a giant world beyond the coastal techno-elites.
+What about them?
 Are newspapers and magazines and 6 o’clock news still holding strong?
 I really don’t know.

-Either way, screens are where people tend to read these days, when they read.
-People seem to read less in general and they read shorter too.
-Books are less common and most people read articles and blogs and tweets at a time.
+Either way, screens are where people tend to read these days, _when_ they read.
+People seem to read less in general and they read shorter lengths too.
+Articles, blogs, and tweets are favored over longform books.
 This is changing the way we formulate our thought, which is something I hope to explore more deeply soon.

-I wish this weren’t so, and [more research](https://hechingerreport.org/evidence-increases-for-reading-on-paper-instead-of-screens/) is pointing to the value of reading on paper vs on a screen.
+I wish this weren’t so, and [more research](https://hechingerreport.org/evidence-increases-for-reading-on-paper-instead-of-screens/) is pointing to the value of reading on paper versus on a screen.
 Regardless of how much screen time I get - which is a lot - most of my reading will stay on paper.
 You’ll never tear me away from my books.

 **Status: Mostly correct, but slow**